-Students who receive summer funding are required to participate regularly in the WGS seminar series, film series, and workshops.
-They are also required to present a paper based on their research findings in a daylong public workshop held during the spring semester following the period of support.
+Students who receive summer funding are required to participate in the WGS seminar series and workshops.
+They are also required to present a paper based on their research findings on a panel that will be scheduled as part of the seminar series.

 Application deadlines will be advertised every year but generally fall at the end of March.

 All students conducting research without “on-the-ground” oversight of the PI are highly encouraged to contact the Homewood Institutional Review Board (HIRB) as soon as they start seriously considering their research topic.
 At this point, the HIRB can guide the student on the type of research that will fall into one of the exempt categories and will also guide the student on how to minimize risks to participants.